jacksund/simmate/docs/full_guides/workflows/workflow_names.md

 ## Location of a workflow's source code

-The code that defines these workflows and configures their settings are located in the corresponding `simmate.calculators` module.
+The code that defines these workflows and configures their settings are located in the corresponding `simmate.apps` module.
 We make workflows accessible here because users often want to search for workflows by application -- not by their calculator name.
 The source code of a workflow can be found using the naming convention for workflows described above:

 === "Template Python Import"
     ``` python
-    from simmate.calculators.{CALCULATOR}.workflows.{TYPE}.{PRESET} import {FULL_NAME}
+    from simmate.apps.{APP_NAME}.workflows.{TYPE}.{PRESET} import {FULL_NAME}
     ```

 === "Example"
     ``` python
-    from simmate.calculators.vasp.workflows.static_energy.matproj import StaticEnergy__Vasp__Matproj
+    from simmate.apps.vasp.workflows.static_energy.matproj import StaticEnergy__Vasp__Matproj
     ```

 This is a really long import, but it gives the same workflow as the `get_workflow` utility.
 We recommend sticking to `get_workflow` because it is the most convienent and easiest to remember.
 The only reason you'll need to interact with this longer import is to either: